alliander-opensource/diva-js-reference-3p-frontend/README.md

 	component={ WithSimpleDivaAuthorization('pbdf.pbdf.email.email')(MyAccount) }/>
 ```

-Note: for more complex scenarios see the `WithDivaAuthorization` component.
+Note: for more complex scenarios see the `WithDivaAuthorization` higher order component.

 ## Running the application